OMantid/etch-a-sketch/README.md

 # Project: Etch-A-Sketch

-This project aims at creating a classic etch-a-sketch with a dynamic grid layout and using the mouse allows the user to draw.
-The project was taken from The Odin Project, and requires the student to use dynamic Javascripting to create the grid.
+This project aims at creating a classic etch-a-sketch with a customizable grid layout.
+The project was taken from The Odin Project, and requires the student to use Javascripting to create the grid.

 ### TO-DO LIST:
 - [X] Create a static grid layout using Javascript